spapapan/Artificial-Intelligence/AI-Snake/README.md

 To train the ANN I used the backpropagation algorithm with the <a href="http://www.heatonresearch.com/encog/">Neural Network Framework Encog</a>.

 To train the ANN go to Neural Network/Train Neural Network.
 The training process is time consuming and depends on the amount of the training sets.
-To test the ANN go to Neural Network/AI Player.
+To test the ANN go to Neural Network/AI Snake.
 If you want to create a dataset and train the network another time, don't forget to save the dataset by pressing S or from Neural Network/Save Training Set before you exit.

 If you want to run the java programm in your IDE, you will need to import <a href="encog-core-3.3.0-release.zip">encog-core-3.3.0.jar</a>,